 What you get in this printer is a reliable workhorse.
 It has the same great features and touchscreen that the XY-2 PRO offers, this one is just a lot larger and sturdier.

-Anet is a brand that has a ton of popularity in this space, and the A8 Plus is one of their best machines.
-At first glance, you’ll notice a big build volume, a great display, and a sturdy metal framework.
+At first glance, you’ll notice the A8 Plus has a big build volume, a great display, and sturdy metal framework.
 These are the leading factors of why the price point is a little higher than others on this list.

 You also get a heated build plate and a nozzle hot enough to print most commercially-available filaments.
 The machine is very robust and sturdy, which leads to better accuracy than the standard A8.